-Within sixty days, The Chief Justice may convey comments regarding this Resolution to every State Legislature.
+Within sixty days, The Chief Justice shall convey this Resolution along with comments to every State Legislature, but failure to do so shall not prevent consideration of this Resolution by the States.

 Knowing that the Chief Justice will have the right to write comments means that the leaders of this initiative will likely solicit input from the Chief Justice prior to passing the Resolution.
 However, the fact that the Chief Justice gets to make comments ensures that there is a learned, respected figure shepherding the process.
 If the Resolution contains a first draft or outline of the proposed revisions, then the Chief Justice's comments could be more detailed.
 If the Resolution addresses matters that the Courts would like guidance on, then it could be a laudatory comment.